logo

 1. Dehydration of Tissue Samples

-2. Clearing and Wax Infiltration
+2. Clearing and Paraffin Wax Infiltration

-4. Improved Diagnostic Accuracy
+4. Enhanced Diagnostic Accuracy

 Benefits of Using a Tissue Processor

-Applications in Pathology
+Applications in Pathology and Beyond

 Conclusion